Mashiku7/pyimpute-geometric/README.md

 ### Basic example

-Here's what a `pyimpute-geometric` workflow might look like.
+Here's what a `pyimpute_geometric` workflow might look like.
 In this example, we have two explanatory variables as rasters (temperature and precipitation) and a geojson with point observations of habitat suitability for a plant species.
 Our goal is to predict habitat suitability across the entire region based only on the explanatory variables.

 ```
 from pyimpute_geometric import load_training_vector, load_targets, impute, evaluate_clf